pfheatwole/thesis/source/introduction.rst

      * Easy integration into tools w/ native support (Blender, FreeCAD, QGIS)

 #.
-Things I'd like to discuss but not finish
+Things I'd like to discuss in this paper (but not finish)

    * Parameter estimation for the sensor noise?